Jackie Bradley Jr. Player Props: Royals vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff leads the league with a collective 10.1 strikeouts per nine innings.
+- The 10.1 strikeouts per nine innings put together by the White Sox pitching staff ranks first in MLB.

-- The White Sox have the 28th-ranked team ERA among all MLB pitching staffs (5.50).
+- The White Sox's 5.71 team ERA ranks 29th among all MLB pitching staffs.

-- The White Sox give up the second-most home runs in baseball (58 total, 1.7 per game).
+- White Sox pitchers combine to surrender the second-most home runs in baseball (63 total, 1.7 per game).

-- Cease gets the start for the White Sox, his eighth of the season.
-He is 2-1 with a 4.58 ERA and 43 strikeouts through 35 1/3 innings pitched.
+- Clevinger (2-3 with a 4.84 ERA and 33 strikeouts in 35 1/3 innings pitched) gets the start for the White Sox, his eighth of the season.

-- His most recent time out came on Wednesday against the Minnesota Twins, when the righty threw five innings, surrendering four earned runs while allowing five hits.
+- His last time out was on Saturday against the Cincinnati Reds, when the righty tossed six innings, surrendering four earned runs while allowing six hits.

+- In seven games this season, the 32-year-old has put up an ERA of 4.84, with 8.4 strikeouts per nine innings.
+Opponents are batting .271 against him.

 © 2023 Data Skrive.
 All rights reserved.